6 Steps to better living

 #3: Batch your email and social media

-recent survey found that three-quarters of workers reply to email within an hour of receiving it, and on average employees check their email 36 times an hour.
+A recent survey found that three-quarters of workers reply to email within an hour of receiving it, and on average employees check their email 36 times an hour.
 The average person picks up their phone and interacts with it 221 times a day.
 Frankly, it’s remarkable that anyone can get anything done considering these statistics.

-Not surprisingly given the multitasking information I shared above, reducing the frequency of checking your email and social media accounts has been shown to reduce stress and increase productivity
+Not surprisingly given the multitasking information I shared above, reducing the frequency of checking your email and social media accounts has been shown to reduce stress and increase productivity.

 At some point we all seemed to accept the idea that we are somehow obligated to respond to an email as soon as it’s sent to us, and it’s a good idea that we be notified immediately when we receive an email.
 I think it’s time to question both of these ideas.